Split Tickets

 Rules - Blue Cave tours

 • Age and health restrictions: Blue Cave tours might not be suitable for everyone.
-Children under three years old, pregnant women, and individuals with back and heart complications should refrain from participating due to safety concerns.
+Children under 3 years old, pregnant women, and individuals with back and heart complications should refrain from participating due to safety concerns.

 • Weather dependency: Your Blue Cave tour is subject to favorable weather conditions.
 While tour operators strive to provide a seamless experience, occasional changes or cancellations may occur due to inclement weather for the safety and comfort of all participants.